telematum/screening-frontend/README.md

 ## Technologies Used

-- Next.js: Next.js is a React framework for building server-side rendered and statically generated applications.
+- Next.js: Next.js is a React framework for building server-side rendered and statically generated applications.( currently it is one of the frameworks recommended by ReactJs)

 - Tailwind CSS: Tailwind CSS is a utility-first CSS framework for quickly building custom designs.

 - Icons: React Icons provides popular icon packs as React components.

 ## Features

+- Implemented react server side data fetching

 - Patient Data Table: Displays comprehensive patient data in a tabular format.

 - Mobile Responsiveness: Ensures optimal viewing experience across various screen sizes.

 - Light and Dark Mode: Adapts to the user's system preferences, offering both light and dark modes for enhanced usability.

 ## Setup/Installation